sjentsch/lsjDocs/Ch13/Ch13_ANOVA_02.rst

 Woohooo!
 This is terribly exciting, yes?
 Now that we have our test statistic, the last step is to find out whether the test itself gives us a significant result.
-As discussed in chapter :doc:`Hypothesis testing
-<../Ch09/Ch09_HypothesisTesting>` back in the “old days” what we’d do is open
-up a statistics textbook or flick to the back section which would actually have a huge lookup table and we would find the threshold *F*-value corresponding to a particular value of α (the null hypothesis rejection region), e.g. 0.05, 0.01 or 0.001, for 2 and 15 degrees of freedom.
+As discussed in chapter :doc:`../Ch09/Ch09_HypothesisTesting` back in the “old days” what we’d do is open up a statistics textbook or flick to the back section which would actually have a huge lookup table and we would find the threshold *F*-value corresponding to a particular value of α (the null hypothesis rejection region), e.g. 0.05, 0.01 or 0.001, for 2 and 15 degrees of freedom.
 Doing it this way would give us a threshold *F*-value for an α of 0.001 of 11.34.
 As this is less than our calculated *F*-value we say that *p* < 0.001.
 But those were the old days, and nowadays fancy stats software calculates the exact *p*-value for you.
 In fact, the exact *p*-value is 0.000086.
 So, unless we’re being *extremely* conservative about our Type I error rate, we’re pretty much guaranteed to reject the null hypothesis.

 At this point, we’re basically done.
 Having completed our calculations, it’s traditional to organise all these numbers into an ANOVA table like